 What is a fee only financial planner?
-Before choosing to hire a financial planner, it’s important to understand how fee-only financial planner and fee-based financial planner are paid.
+Before choosing to hire a financial planner, it’s important to understand how fee-only financial planners and fee-based financial planners are paid.
 So, what is the difference between those two?
-A fee-only advisor such as Pillar Wealth Management, LLC. who works with clients with $5 to $500 million in liquid assets, charges fees for their services and does not earn commissions on sales of financial products.
+A fee-only advisor such as Pillar Wealth Management, LLC. who works with clients with $5 to $500 million in liquid assets, charges fees for their services, and does not earn commissions on sales of financial products.

 Fee-based financial planners often receive hourly compensation.
 Others earn a percentage of their client’s investment assets under management.
-A financial planner compensated only by fees is known as a fee-only financial planner.
+A financial planner compensated only by fees is known as a fee-only financial planning.

 Table of Contents